LMH Chapel Pew

 View of the LMH Chapel from outside.
 Leaves cover the grass outside in this autumnal photo.

-Chapel Committee
+Chapel Team

 Chapel Term Card